vikas2806/AlgoX/Docs/README.md

 The backend stores and relays complaint reports without ever possessing the ability to read them.
 - All complaint text is encrypted upon ingest using standard **AES-256-GCM** with 96-bit initialization vectors (IV) and 128-bit authentication tags.
 - Plaintext is **never** written to database columns, temporary caches, or server logs.
+- **Case Immutability & Anti-Overwrite Guard**: Once a report is submitted, its encrypted payload cannot be replaced or overwritten.
+Duplicate submission attempts are rejected with HTTP `409 Conflict`.

 ### 3. Metadata Camouflage
 Side-channel attacks are defeated through two cryptographic defenses: